Anders-H/BroncoSettingsParser/mapping.md

 ## Datatypes

 All target properties are expected to be strings.
-If a property has a datatype other than `string`, a value parser will be used.
+If a property has a datatype other than `string`, a value parser will be invoked.
+For each datatype you want to support, you need to create a value parser and add it to the `ParseResult` object before calling the `Map` function.
 If a value parser isn't provided, an exception will occur.
-For each datatype you want to support, you need to create a value parser and add it to the Parser `object`.

 This example has a `string` setting (supported by default), an `int` setting and a `Point` setting.